Oregon Revised Statutes 433.090-433.102

 - “Parent or guardian” has the meaning given the term “parent” in ORS 433.235.

-- "Provider" means a physician or a health care professional who is acting within the scope of their licensure and responsible for providing immunization services or for coordinating immunization services within a clinic, public health site, school or other immunization site.
+- “Provider” means a physician or a health care professional who is acting within the scope of the physician’s or professional’s licensure and is responsible for providing immunization services or for coordinating immunization services within a clinic, public health site, school or other immunization site.

 - “School” has the meaning given that term in ORS 433.235.

 - “Tracking and recall record” means information needed to send reminder cards to, place telephone calls to or personally contact the client or the parent or guardian of a client for the purposes of informing the client, parent or guardian that the client is late in receiving recommended immunizations, hearing or lead screenings, or other public health interventions, including but not limited to the client’s:

 - “Tracking and recall system” means a system attached to an immunization registry designed to contact clients listed in the immunization registry for the purposes of assisting in the timely completion of immunization series, hearing or lead screenings, or other public health interventions designated by rule of the authority.
 [1993 c.297 1; 2003 c.573 1; 2003 c.593 1; 2007 c.196 1; 2009 c.595 640; 2011 c.71 1; 2011 c.637 271]